HenryGJackson/Server-API/README.md

 The LoginManager must be created and given the path to a credentials file which contains the usernames and hashed passwords for all registered users.
 AddNewUserMain.py should be run on the server to register these users.
 All passwords are hashed using the sha-256 hashing algorithm.
 The reason to store hashed passwords is to make it more difficult for brute force attacks to find a valid password.
-Hashing the passwords also prevent sus from storing in plain text the password of the user which (shouldn't) but may be used elsewhere.
+Hashing the passwords also prevents us from storing in plain text the password of the user which (shouldn't but) may be used elsewhere.
 Care should still be taken to ensure that the login credentials file is not easily accessible to attackers.

 ### Creating the LoginManager